Hamble-le-Rice: Transport links

-The Hamble Peninsula has one main access road, the B3397, Hamble Lane, which is approximately 3 miles long and goes straight through the village.
+The Hamble Peninsula has one main access road, the B3397, Hamble Lane, which is approximately 3 miles long and goes straight through the village from the junction with the A27 Portsmouth road.
 Hamble Lane has had numerous incidences of traffic accidents. and at its intersection with Portsmouth Road an Air Quality Management Area (AQMA) exists to monitor nitrogen dioxide traffic pollutants.
 The B3397 is a very high volume road; a traffic count in March 2003 showed around 16,300 vehicles in a 24-hour period.
 Daily traffic congestion and slow moving queues are due to the large number of inbound and outbound commuters, on staggered work shifts.
 Many businesses supply local companies as BP Oil UK, CooperVision and GE Aviation and minor industry and services within the four marinas and industrial areas off Ensign Way.
 Road oil and petrol tankers form the bulk of the heavy goods vehicles along this road, numbering a few hundred vehicle movements per day.
 The village is served by Hamble railway station, about two miles from the centre of the village, which provides hourly services to both Southampton Central and Portsmouth Harbour.
-It is also linked by a pedestrian ferry to Warsash, and has frequent bus services to Southampton, via Netley and Woolston.
+It is also linked by a pedestrian ferry to Warsash, and has frequent bus services to Southampton - the '15' provided by Bluestar, via Netley and Woolston.
+There is also a service, the '49h', to Hedge End, provided by Stagecoach South.